fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_move_semantics/value_categories.md

 Thus, `a + 1` and `a + b` are **rvalue expression**s.
 They can not be put on the left.

-In other words, rvalues are temporary objects. **You can not assign to temporaries and can not obtain their address.**
+In other words, rvalues are temporary objects. **You can not assign to temporaries and can not obtain their address.** It's because **temporaries have no defined lifetime**.

 `1` is also an rvalue expression: